findify/findify-js/packages/analytics/README.md

   client.initialize();
 ```

-Where `key` is your Merchant API key.
+Where `key` is your Merchant API key that can be found in your Merchant Dashboard.
-Now the `client` instance is ready to be used for sending feedback requests to the server.
+Now the `client` instance is ready to be used for sending requests to Findify.

 2) Start sending events.